Pedro-Bernardo/pedro-bernardo.github.io/_posts/2022-04-03-midnightQuals22_hfs_browser.md

 # Libc Leak

 We created a chunk with size 0x1000, freed it and then inspected its contents.
-We got a libc pointer in the second QWORD of the chunk.
+We got a libc pointer in the the chunk.

 ```js
 function hex(a) {